Stradex/librecoop-rbdoom3bfg/README.md

 		> make -j<number of your cores>

-6. Copy the base folder of your `Steam/steamapps/common/DOOM 3 BFG Edition/base/` over to `DoomCode/base/` See also [Getting the Game Data](#installation)
+6. Copy the base folder of your `Steam/steamapps/common/DOOM 3 BFG Edition/base/` over to `DoomCode/base/` See also [Installation](#installation)

-7. [`OPTIONAL`] Download https://www.moddb.com/mods/rbdoom-3-bfg/downloads/rbdoom-3-bfg-130 and unpack it over your DoomCode/ folder and then run in `DoomCode/`
+7. [`OPTIONAL`] Download https://www.moddb.com/mods/rbdoom-3-bfg/downloads/rbdoom-3-bfg-130 and unpack it over your `DoomCode/` folder and then run in `DoomCode/`

 		> git checkout .